What Substances Are Considered Club Drugs?

-Club drugs are named because of their popularity for use at nightclubs, dance clubs, raves, and general parties.
-They are preferred by individuals who enjoy these locations because they enhance the experience of the event.
-Club drugs often cause euphoria and sociability, increasing a person’s sense of empathy, making them more talkative, and causing certain psychoactive effects, such as enhancing perceptions of sound and color.
+Club drugs, or party drugs, are named because of their popularity for use at nightclubs, dance clubs, raves, and general parties.
+They often cause euphoria and sociability, increasing a person’s sense of empathy, making them more talkative, and causing certain psychoactive effects, such as enhancing perceptions of sound and color.
 They may also increase energy or include strong hallucinogens.

 Where Do Club Drugs Come From?

 Most club drugs are manufactured illegally, though some have legitimate medical uses and may be obtained with a prescription.